aimannajjar/research-mt-arabic-english-harmonizer/README.md

+# Improved Statistical Machine Trasnlation by Harmonizing Source and Target Text Before Training and Testing #

 The purpose of this document is to illustrate how to replicate the experiment that I have made and which I was able to improve the BLEU score of a Arabic-English baseline SMT

 Environment & Data